 - Iconic Sound Quality – As with all Allen & Heath mixers, the sound quality is superb.
 There is a reason they have such a good reputation in the market.
 Thankfully this latest generation of mixers continues that tradition.

-- Spacious Layout – For a relatively compact DJ mixer, the layout is rather spacious.
-Placement is also logical with mic input controls on the left and master output controls on the right.
+- Spacious Layout – The layout is rather spacious for a relatively compact DJ mixer.
+Placement is also logical, with mic input controls on the left and master output controls on the right.

-- Split Cue – Having split cue as an option will be a godsend for some DJs.
+- Split Cue – Having a split cue as an option will be a godsend for some DJs.
 This sends the master output to one side of your headphones and the cue to the other.
-Many mixers don’t offer this option so it’s great to see it here.
+Many mixers don’t offer this option, so it’s great to see it here.

 - Short Faders – While it does have a spacious layout the channel faders are on the shorter side.
 Slightly odd considering they could have made them longer without impacting the design too much.
 Not a dealbreaker but not as refined for long slow blends.

 Allen & Heath make it to the list once again.
-But this time with a more modern DJ mixer that has the digital DJ in mind.
+But this time with an affordable and capable analog mixer that will appeal to turntablists.

 Dual headphone jacks give you access to both 1/4-inch 1/8-inch options.
 No need to bring an adapter with you to a gig.